CEL-240/IW/> day 1 notes.md

 Title 50 (Foreign intel and covert action)

 #### JFC's Operational Environment is the composite of the conditions, circumstances, and influences that affect empoyment of capabilities and bear on the decisions of the commander.

+## joint ops are joint units while joint forces are countries

 #### The competition Continuum
 * Cooperation